Lessons From Early Medicaid Expansions Under The Affordable Care Act

 Overall, the lessons of the six early expansion states show the promise of significant gains in coverage and access to care for populations in need, but also offer cautionary notes on the administrative challenges, significant cost and enrollment uncertainty, and remaining barriers to care that policymakers will need to take on over the coming years of immense change in the Medicaid program.

-Posted on June 14, 2013, in Affordable Care Act, Behavioral health, Budget, DHHS, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Costs, Medicaid Eligibility, Medicaid Expansion, Medicaid Recipients, Mental Health, Mental Health Problems, Mental Illness, North Carolina, Taxes, Taxpayers, Uninsured and tagged Affordable Care Act, Behavioral health, Budget, Centers for Medicare and Medicaid Services, Division of Medical Assistance, Health care provider, Managed Care Organizations, Medicaid, Medicaid Budget, Medicaid Eligibility, Medicaid Expansion, Medicaid recipients, Obamacare.
+Posted on June 14, 2013, in Affordable Care Act, Behavioral health, Budget, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Costs, Medicaid Eligibility, Medicaid Expansion, Medicaid Recipients, Mental Health, Mental Health Problems, Mental Illness, NC DHHS, North Carolina, Taxes, Taxpayers, Uninsured and tagged Affordable Care Act, Behavioral health, Budget, Centers for Medicare and Medicaid Services, Division of Medical Assistance, Health care provider, Managed Care Organizations, Medicaid, Medicaid Budget, Medicaid Eligibility, Medicaid Expansion, Medicaid recipients, Obamacare.
 Bookmark the permalink.
 2 Comments.